 PHAKHAWADEE CHAISIRI (MASSEY UNIVERSITY)

-LEARNER BELIEFS ABOUT LANGUAGE LEARNING: A METAPHOR ANALYSIS OF MULTILINGUAL STUDENTS IN THAILAND : EQUITY AND LEARNER DIVERSITY
+LEARNER BELIEFS ABOUT LANGUAGE LEARNING: A METAPHOR ANALYSIS OF MULTILINGUAL LEARNERS IN THAILAND : EQUITY AND LEARNER DIVERSITY

 Phakhawadee Chaisiri is a PhD candidate at the College of Humanities and Social Sciences, Massey University, New Zealand.
 Her research interests include applied linguistics, second language acquisition, Teaching English as a Foreign Language, multilingualism, and intercultural communication.